rudaottaviani/GettingCleaningDataProject/CodeBook.md

 The Mean of the Body Gyroscopical Magnitude Signal in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm*
+*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm.*

 40. **tBodyGyroMag.std**:
 The Standard Deviation of the Body Gyroscopical Magnitude Signal in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm*
+*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm.*

 41. **tBodyGyroJerkMag.mean**:
 The Mean of the Body Gyroscopical Jerk Magnitude Signal in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm*
+*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm.*

 42. **tBodyGyroJerkMag.std**:
 The Standard Deviation of the Body Gyroscopical Jerk Magnitude Signal in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm*
+*Note: The magnitude of The three-dimensional signals (X,Y,Z) were calculated using the Euclidean norm.*

 43. **fBodyAcc.mean.X**: